pecos/tps-venv/ls6/README.md

 This script generates the file `$INSTALL_DIR/export_env` which defines some key environment variables to build `tps`.

+### Issues:
+- I can not build `cudf` and `cuml`.
+- Because of the Giles's GPU course, I could not access a GPU node on ls6 to check the exectution.

 ## Configure and build TPS

 Make sure to set up the environment (this is also needed to run tps applications)